 “There were windows.”
 Dirty windows, but art on the walls.
 Canvases splashed with blues and reds.

-Tessa recalled the light filtered through a broken blind, and the space around her felt enormous as if she laid in the body of a whale, only there was the smell of coffee.
+Tessa recalled the light that filtered through a broken blind, and the space around her felt enormous, as if she laid in the body of a whale, only there was the smell of coffee.
 Dark roast.
-Oh, how she had wanted a cup of coffee and none was offered.
+Oh, how she had wanted a cup of coffee, and none was offered.
 When Tessa woke she had guessed she was adrift in a warehouse.
 She was correct.
 But the “guy” was nowhere.
-Tessa’s question was “Who”?
+Tessa’s question wasn’t “Where?”
+It was “Who?”

 Joelle scowled and busied herself, looking for a spray bottle.
-Found it and set it down, fumbling.
+She found it and set it down, fumbling.
 She eyed the clock.
 Only seven minutes remained to whip Tessa into a presentable Sultrix employee.

 “Tessa, such a messa.”

 Joelle dabbed foundation on the left side of her face only.
-It was a little game she enjoyed to showcase the before and after effects of her work; or the work of the beauty aids, the makeup, the blusher, the lip pencil, all just on one side.
-It created a kind of macabre mask, with neither side netting the result that Tessa wanted.
+It was a little game she enjoyed to showcase the “before” and “after” effects of her work.
+On one side, she used all of the beauty aids, the makeup, the blusher, the lip pencil, all on just on one side of her face.
+The other side of her face would be bare and naked to demonstrate the “before” face.
+Her little game created a kind of macabre mask, with neither side netting the result that Tessa wanted.
 With one side untouched, she felt half-dressed.
-Tessa wanted to argue they had no time for this, but lacked the energy to argue with Joelle’s methods.
+Tessa wanted to argue they had no time for this but lacked the energy to argue with Joelle’s methods.

 “I woke up naked.”
 Tessa closed her eyes as Joelle dusted powder on her face.
 “Are you happy with that answer?
 Is that what you wanted to hear?”
 Tessa kept her eyes closed, fearing an onslaught of judgments.

-Instead, she got silence, and then more sighing, and prepping and dusting of her face.
+Instead, she got silence, and then more sighing, and then more prepping and dusting of her face.

 “I don’t know, okay,” Tessa said.

 “What do you mean you don’t know?
 Oh, Tessa.”
-And there it was, her disapproval shoving through.
+And there it was, her disapproval showing through.
 All traces of tenderness left the building.
 Joelle would be a strict mother someday, Tessa thought.